Late Queens top aide breaks silence on handling pants crisis siege - ExBulletin

 Late Queens top aide breaks silence on handling pants crisis siege

+A royal insider has ended his 'omerta' to lift the lid on confidential state discussions he had at a rainy Battersea bus stop in 2020.

-A former chief adviser to the late Queen has revealed the seat of pants crisis talks which took place after Boris Johnson was admitted to intensive care with Covid, including a Scenario C discussion on what would happen if he died.
+A former chief adviser to the late Queen has revealed the crisis talks that took place after Boris Johnson was admitted to intensive care with Covid, including discussing 'scenario C' about what would happen if he died .

-Lord Young of Old Windsor also lifted the lid on how he and the prime minister's top aide at the time, Martin Reynolds, intervened at the last minute to end a face-to-face meeting between the vulnerable monarch and the conservative leader unknowingly infected, thus averting potential disaster. .
+Lord Young of Old Windsor also lifted the lid on how he and the prime minister's top aide at the time, Martin Reynolds, intervened at the last minute to prevent a face-to-face meeting between the vulnerable monarch and the Tory leader unknowingly infected, thus averting a potential disaster. .

-The independent MP broke his silence on the behind-the-scenes drama at the center of power in the early days of the 2020 coronavirus emergency, stressing the importance of an impartial civil service when things go wrong and constitutional rules are exhausted. .
+The independent MP broke his silence on the behind-the-scenes drama at the center of power in the early days of the 2020 coronavirus emergency, stressing the importance of an impartial civil service “when things go wrong” and of ” constitutional. the rulebook is out of print.”

 Lord Young served the late Queen for almost two decades, latterly as Principal Private Secretary until her death in 2022, and remained in post to oversee the transition to the reign of King Charles III.